 If you are considering having a bonfire in a rural area, you need to ensure that the fire is lit during daylight hours and settled for nightfall and that you use dry and brown vegetation to limit the smoke nuisance.

-Fire and Emergency New Zealand advises visiting the “check it’s alright before you light” website for restrictions and fire safety advice.
+Fire and Emergency New Zealand advises visiting their website for restrictions and fire safety advice.

 Keep pets inside or safely confined

 The days surrounding fireworks night are the busiest of the year for the council’s animal management officers out in the field, picking up roaming pets.
 It’s the time of the year when dog owners need to take extra care of their pets as we approach Guy Fawkes.